What to do in Hvar: Explore one of the most beautiful islands in the world

-We experienced this picturesque island by car, with a luxury stay at a boutique hotel with its private beach.
+We experienced this picturesque island at a luxury boutique hotel with its private beach.
 What I remember most are the panoramic views overlooking the Adriatic Sea, cycling and diving adventures on the island, and good restaurants in Hvar town.
-Even with some sightseeing in Hvar, it turned out to be one of the most relaxing stays on our two-week trip to Croatia.
-Read my Hvar Travel Guide to know about the best things to do on this lovely island.
+Even with some sightseeing on Hvar Island, it turned out to be one of the most relaxing stays on our two-week trip to Croatia.
+Read my Hvar Travel Guide to know about the best things to do on this lovely island, when to visit, where to stay and more.

 Best time to visit Hvar